Permanent Collection

 Crescent-shaped halberd axe, cast and forged, with broken tang and missing handle; per appraiser: "prominent, round boss on each face; flat bent tang".

-View Halberd axe in our digital repository...
+View this Halberd axe in our online collection...

 Northwestern Iran, Tanged dagger